Skip to content

 XII.3 · Nine Political Affects

-The following nine political affects are not additions to the taxonomy of Chapter §V but political extensions of affects already defined there.
+The following nine political affects extend affects already defined in Chapter §V into the political register.
 Each emerges when a personal affect operates at the collective level, acquiring new structural features through resonance, amplification, and emergent directionality.
-The first four extend affects already identified in §X.5 as having political dimensions; the remaining five (political fear, political hope, political bewilderment, political envy, and political emulation) are new analyses that complete the picture.
+The first four extend affects already identified in §XI.5 as having political dimensions; the remaining five (political fear, political hope, political bewilderment, political envy, and political emulation) are new analyses that complete the picture.

 Action Affects (PA1, PA6)